simurai/none-ui/README.md

-# none-ui
-None UI theme for Atom
+# None UI theme for Atom

+> Warning!
+Don't use for real

+This theme has **no** styling.
+It's only meant for testing Atom "theme-less".